adl5423/adl5423/README.md

 - 👋 Hi, I’m @adl5423
-- 👀 I’m interested in Aviation, especially when it comes to Supersonic, Technology Web Development, and Embedded Systems!
+- 👀 I’m interested in DApp Development, Full Stack Development, and Graphic Design.
-- 🌱 I'm currently into C++, HTML, CSS, PHP, JavaScript, Python, MatLab, and Java.
+- 🌱 I'm currently into React/NextJS, AWS, Sanity.io, Netlify & Web3.
-- 💞️ I’m looking to collaborate on any C++ or Web Development project!
+- 💞️ I’m looking to collaborate on your Web3 Project or your website.
-- 📫 How to reach me ... by email @ aisenlopez@hotmail.com or LinkedIn @ https://www.linkedin.com/in/aisendlopezjr
+- 📫 How to reach me ... by email @ aislopez@boricuadev.xyz / aisenlopez@hotmail.com or LinkedIn @ https://www.linkedin.com/in/aisendlopezjr